LDSL-tool

 Field decomposition into longitudinal modes

-In order to get deeper information about structure of optical fields, we are solving spectral problem of Traveling Wave model and find decomposition of optical field/polarization into modal components.
-Here we consider slowly varying carrier densities as parameter and solve spectral problem for each instant distribution of n(z,t):
+To get deeper information about the structure of optical fields, we are solving the spectral problem of the Traveling Wave model and finding the decomposition of optical field/polarization into modal components.
+Here, we consider slowly varying carrier densities as parameters and solve the spectral problem for each instant distribution of n(z,t):

-Frequently, this field decomposition allow us to get much better understanding of the shape of non-stationary behaviour of lasers.
-This approach properly indicates the modes which govern the complicated behaviour of the laser and shows much more details than usual spectra of the optical field:
+Frequently, this field decomposition improves our understanding of lasers' non-stationary behavior.
+This approach properly indicates the modes which govern the complicated behavior of the laser and shows much more details than usual spectra of the optical field:

-Left above and below: change of complex eigenvalues of spectral problem during one period of self pulsations.
-Left below: change of modal amplitudes and corresponding modal wavelengths during one period of self pulsations.
-Black dots indicate optical spectra obtained by FFT of outgoing optical field.
-Right above: Pulsating power of optical field outgoing from laser.
-Right below: Dynamic of modal amplitudes obtained by field decomposition.
+Left above and below: change of complex eigenvalues of the spectral problem during one period of self-pulsations.
+Left below: change of modal amplitudes and corresponding modal wavelengths during one period of self-pulsations.
+Black dots indicate optical spectra obtained by FFT of the emitted optical field.
+Right above: pulsating power of optical field outgoing from the laser.
+Right below: dynamic of modal amplitudes obtained by field decomposition.

-More details about the calculation of optical modes and the field decomposition into modal components can be found, e.g., in WIAS Preprints 712, 939, 2011.
+More details about the calculation of optical modes and the field decomposition into modal components can be found, e.g., in WIAS Preprints 712, 939, 2011, and 2261.

 Reduced models based on mode approximations

-After restricting mode expansion to q leading modes and substituting it to field/polarization equations in our TW model, one can arrive to q ordinary differential equations describing evolution of complex amplitudes of optical modes:
+After restricting mode expansion to q leading modes and substituting it to field/polarization equations in our TW model, one becomes q ordinary differential equations describing the evolution of complex amplitudes of optical modes:

-These ordinary differential equations together with the equations for carrier densities can be solved and analysed instead of TW model.
-If selecting properly sufficient number of leading modes, the solutions of traveling wave model and mode approximation systems are in perfect agreement:
+These ordinary differential equations and the equations for carrier densities can be solved and analyzed instead of the TW model.
+If selecting a sufficient number of leading modes, the solutions of the traveling wave model and mode approximation systems are in perfect agreement:

-Two Mode (red) and Single Mode (blue) Approximation models recover self pulsations, computed with the TW model (black).
+Mode (red) and Single Mode (blue) Approximation models recover self-pulsations, computed with the TW model (black).

 Bifurcation analysis of reduced models

-Switching on and switching off the self pulsations by tuning parameter (current injection) in different directions.
+Switching on and off the self-pulsations by tuning parameters (current injection) in different directions.
 Above: experimental data.
 Below: theoretical simulations and analysis.
-Green and violet dashed lines correspond to decrease and increase of bifurcation parameter, respectively.
-These lines represent stable solution (peak of power frequency in experiments or maximal power in simulations of TW model) after some transient time.
-Thick lines in the lower figure represent stable (red) and unstable (blue) solutions of two mode approximation system.
-Here computations were made with path following tool AUTO , which have allowed to identify different bifurcations indicated by solid symbols.
+Green and violet dashed lines correspond to the decrease and increase of the bifurcation parameter, respectively.
+These lines represent a stable solution (peak of power frequency in experiments or maximal power in simulations of the TW model) after some transient time.
+Thick lines in the lower figure represent stable (red) and unstable (blue) solutions of two-mode approximation systems.
+Here, computations were made with the path-following tool AUTO, which allows for identifying different bifurcations indicated by solid symbols.

 Two parameter bifurcation diagrams

 One can also perform a two-parameter bifurcation analysis of the mode approximation systems.
-In this case, the bifurcations are represented as some curves in two-parameter domain.
-These curves define stability borders of different attractors existing in the considered system.
+In this case, the bifurcations are represented as curves in the two-parameter domain.
+These curves define the stability borders of different attractors in the considered system.

-Areas of pulsations in two parameter plane.
-Left: measurements (above) and simulations (below), characterizing type of dynamical state at fixed parameters from the transients.
+Areas of pulsations in two-parameter planes.
+Left: measurements (above) and simulations (below), characterizing the type of dynamical state at fixed parameters from the transients.
 Only attracting states can be detected!
 Right: Two-parameter bifurcation diagrams of four-mode approximation system.
-Global view of the pulsating areas shown on the left side (above) and more detailed insight in the middle area with indication of codimension-two bifurcation points (below).
-Coloured lines show different transitions (bifurcations) between qualitatively different dynamical states.
-They were computed using pathfollowing of bifurcations in two parameter domain.
+A global view of the pulsating areas shown on the left side (above) and more detailed insight in the middle area with an indication of codimension-two bifurcation points (below).
+Colored lines show different transitions (bifurcations) between qualitatively different dynamical states.
+They were computed using pathfollowing of bifurcations in a two-parameter domain.

-Under similar assumptions which are needed to derive Mode Approximation systems we can also trace stationary states of "full" TW model by changing some parameters and analyze their stability.
-For representation of such results for three section laser with one active section we use similar diagrams as are used for analysis of "external cavity modes located along ellipses" in Lang-Kobayashi model of lasers with external feedback:
+Under similar assumptions needed to derive Mode Approximation systems, we can also trace stationary states of the "full" TW model by changing some parameters and analyzing their stability.
+For the representation of such results for a three-section laser with one active section, we use similar diagrams as are used for the analysis of "external cavity modes located along ellipses" in the Lang-Kobayashi model of lasers with external feedback:

-Red lines ("ellipses" of external cavity modes in LK model) represent traces of stationary states when changing phase parameter.
-Different lines correspond to different level of internal losses of optical field.
-Light blue lines show traces of stationary states when keeping phase parameter fixed and tuning value of internal loss.
-Intersection of red and light blue lines give positions of stationary states (external cavity modes) at fixed parameter values.
-Dark blue line show location of saddle-node bifurcation of stationary states.
+Red lines ("ellipses" of external cavity modes in the LK model) represent traces of stationary states when changing phase parameters.
+Different lines correspond to different levels of internal losses of the optical field.
+Light blue lines show traces of stationary states when keeping the phase parameter fixed and tuning the value of the internal loss.
+The intersection of red and light blue lines gives positions of stationary states (compound cavity modes) at fixed parameter values.
+The dark blue line shows the location of saddle-node bifurcation of stationary states.
 All stationary states located "inside" dark blue lines are unstable of saddle type (antimodes of LK model).
-Stationary states lying "outside" these dark blue lines are either stable states, or they have even number of unstable directions (modes of LK model).
-Violet lines represent pairs of stationary states (mode and antimode) which have the same threshold carrier density and can generate stable quasiperiodic solution of beating type (first theoretically found by Tager and Petermann in LK models).
-Right figure is enlarged part of the left one.
+Stationary states lying "outside" these dark blue lines are either stable states or unstable states with an even number of unstable directions (modes of LK model).
+Magenta lines represent pairs of stationary states (mode and anti-mode in the LK model) with the same threshold carrier density; these modes are responsible for the generation of a stable quasiperiodic solution of beating type (first theoretically found by Tager and Petermann in LK models).
+The right figure is an enlarged part of the left one.

 Applications, examples, comparisons with experiments

-Besides already mentioned analysis, LDSL-tool can be also applied for automatic loop computations tuning selected laser parameters and recording some most specific characteristics of dynamical behaviour of model equations.
-In a such manner we can locate regions of different stable dynamical laser behaviour in parameter space.
+Besides the already mentioned analysis, the LDSL tool can also be applied for automatic loop computations, tuning selected laser parameters, and recording some of the most specific characteristics of the dynamical behavior of model equations.
+In this manner, we can locate regions of different stable dynamical laser behavior in parameter space.

 Areas of self pulsations in parameter plane

-By automatic scanning of parameters LDSL-tool looks for high frequency self pulsations with good extinction.
-In the following figure three section DFB laser is considered.
+The LDSL tool automatically scans parameters to look for high-frequency self-pulsations with good extinction.
+In the following figure, a three-section DFB laser is considered.
 Phase and detuning parameters represent field phase shift due to current injection into the passive middle section and detuning between Bragg wavelengths of two DFB sections, respectively.

 Frequency potential of multisection lasers

-Scanning of the same parameters as before in three section DFB laser with two active equally pumped DFB sections.
+Scanning of the same parameters as before for the three-section DFB laser with two active equally pumped DFB sections.
 The figure below shows areas of parameter plane where high frequency self pulsations with good and bad extinction ratio can be observed.

-Modeled frequencies and extinction ratio of mode beating self pulsations in 3 section DFB laser with two active DFB sections depending on the phase parameter and on the detuning between Brag grating wavelengths.
+The frequencies and extinction ratio of mode-beating self-pulsations in a three-section DFB laser with two active DFB sections are modeled, depending on the phase parameter and the detuning between Brag grating wavelengths.

 More details in WIAS Preprint 809 .